Kick Off the Data Journey

-There are various ways you can extract data into Analytics.
-You can bring in external data through a CSV file using the CSV uploader, or bring it in using connectors or the Analytics API.
+There are various ways you can extract data into Tableau CRM.
+You can bring in external data through a CSV file using the CSV uploader, or bring it in using connectors or the Tableau CRM API.
 For Salesforce data, you can use a powerful tool called the dataflow.
-For preparation, you can also use the dataflow—or you can get cooking with the dataset recipe tool.
+For preparation, you can also use the dataflow—or you can get cooking with the dataset recipe tool called "Data Prep."

 You extract and prepare data later in this module, where we tell you more about these tools.

-Now that you’re familiar with the key concepts, let’s talk about the planning you do before you try to bring data into Analytics.
-There are two steps to planning: identifying your data requirements and mapping the data’s journey through Analytics.
+Now that you’re familiar with the key concepts, let’s talk about the planning you do before you try to bring data into Tableau CRM.
+There are two steps to planning: identifying your data requirements and mapping the data’s journey through Tableau CRM.

 Step 1: Identify Your Data Requirements

 When you identify data requirements, think about what data you need, where it’s located, and if it needs to be combined with other data.
-Fortunately, your VP of Sales has provided a list of fields that the sales leaders want to see when they explore opportunities in Analytics.
+Fortunately, your VP of Sales has provided a list of fields that the sales leaders want to see when they explore opportunities in Tableau CRM.

 Diligent admin that you are, you spend some time poking around in Salesforce.
 You soon realize that these fields don’t all come from a single object.
 There are opportunity fields, yes, but you also need to pull in fields from the Account and User objects.
 And SIC Descriptions?
 That data isn’t in Salesforce.
 Looks like you have to get it from somewhere else.
 When pushed, the VP of Sales recommends that you reach out to the Sales Operations team.
 As luck would have it, they can give you a CSV file of SIC code descriptions.